growilabs/growi-docs/docs/en/guide/features/authority.md

   GROWI has a function that only autholized users can view and edit for pages.

-  This section describes authorization that can be set for pages.
+  This section describes access control method that can be set for pages.

 ## How to set view / edit authority for pages